Lyveden New Bield: The Tresham Family and The Gunpowder Plot

 Sir Thomas Tresham died in 1605 following decades of religious persecution, his once vast wealth having been severely depleted.
-His son Francis Tresham inherited the estate, but within the same year, along with his cousins Catesby and Wintour, he became involved in the Gunpowder Plot.
+His son Francis Tresham inherited the estate, but within the same year, along with his cousins Robert Catesby and Robert and Thomas Wintour, he became involved in the Gunpowder Plot.
 Thus, within a year the estate had a third owner, Francis's son Lewis Tresham.
 The estate was managed by Lewis's mother until her death in 1615.

 After this, Lewis Tresham, a spendthrift, lost the remaining family wealth.
 The estate was eventually sold following the death of his son in 1643.